-- X-13.
+XII-13.
 Customized models: Users can define their own SANS model function in the plugin folder of the SansView folder.
-Take a look and modify the sample files in the folder, or create a new one.
+Modify the sample files in the folder, or create a new one.
 If it compiled OK, the model function will be show up under "Customized model" menu in the menu bar.
-See Appendix or the example files in the plugins folder of SansView folder for more details. - X-14.
+See Appendix or the example files in the plugins folder of SansView folder for more details.

+XII-14.
 Startup Setting: A 'StartupSetting' is found under the 'View' in the menu.
-With the current option selected, the default View will be changed after restarting the SansView; for example, if you don't want the DataExplorer panel shown, select the current option after the DataExplorer closed, etc. The SansView will try to remember as much as close to the View you current have.
+With the current option selected, the default View will be changed after restarting the SansView; for example, if you don't want the DataExplorer panel shown, select the current option after the DataExplorer closed, etc.

-XI.
+The SansView will try to remember as much as close to the View you current have.

+XIII.
 Appendix